 Code Quality & Build Process

 You should also roll-out a code quality and build a process to make sure that your application is developed properly and released with proper configuration.
 Every misconfiguration helps attackers bypass your application and exploit your components.
+Consider hiring QA engineers for this process.

 Please make sure to do the following: